 Like IPUMS-USA, IPUMS-CPS is microdata--it provides information about individual persons and households.
 Researchers can create tabulations and multivariate analyses tailored to their particular questions, using their desired set of variables.

 Researchers can access the IPUMS-CPS data without charge by completing the registration form.
 The data are not suitable for studying small geographic areas or for genealogical research.
 Publications based on these data should appropriately cite the database and should be reported to IPUMS-CPS.

-The IPUMS-CPS project was carried out by the Minnesota Population Center.
+The IPUMS-CPS project was carried out by the Minnesota Population Center in collaboration with Unicon Research Corporation.
 Major funding comes from the National Science Foundation program in Social Science Infrastructure, in addition to supplementary funding from the Robert Wood Johnson Foundation.